Skip to main content

 Foundation year core modules

-This module gives you the opportunity to undertake a programming project.
-Working in small teams, you design, develop and demonstrate a software solution that relates to an agreed requirements specification.
+Working in small teams, you design, develop and demonstrate a software solution that relates to an agreed specification following an agile development methodology.

-This module introduces you to the analysis, design and development of simple information systems.
-You learn the tools, techniques and methods associated with information systems development, such as gathering requirements, modelling requirements, designing data models and implementing a solution.
+Learn the tools, techniques and methods you need to develop information systems such as gathering requirements, requirements modelling, designing data models and implementing a solution.

-This module is ideal if you have little or no experience of programming – it uses tools that are easily available, easy to use and familiar to anyone who has used a computer.
+Gain an introduction to programming if you have little or no experience of it.
+You use tools that are easily available, easy to use and familiar to anyone who's used a computer.
+Learn how programming language constructs are applied to increasing complex problems.

 Year 1 core modules